Spine Damage Recovery Support

 Psychological Adaptation and Mental Health

-The psychological impact of permanent spine damage extends far beyond the physical changes.
+The psychological impact of spinal cord injury extends far beyond the physical changes.
 Individuals and families face a complex grief process as they adjust to altered life circumstances and changed expectations for the future.

-Depression and anxiety commonly occur following permanent spine damage.
+Depression and anxiety commonly occur following spinal cord injury.
 The magnitude of life changes, combined with physical discomfort and uncertainty about the future, creates significant emotional challenges that require professional support and understanding.

-Identity reconstruction becomes necessary as individuals integrate their experience of permanent spine damage into their sense of self.
+Identity reconstruction becomes necessary as individuals integrate their experience of spinal cord injury into their sense of self.
 This process takes time and often benefits from peer support and professional counselling.

 Family members also experience their own adjustment process.
 Partners, children, parents, and siblings all need support as they adapt to changed family dynamics and new caregiving responsibilities.